-First we see an example that uses the simplest overload of the SqlParameter instance constructor and adds it to the SqlCommand type's Parameter collection.
-Note that there are many other ways to add parameters to a SQL query such as the query shown here, but the most important thing is the principle of parameterized queries in the C# programming language and .NET Framework when using SQL databases.
+Here we see the simplest overload of the SqlParameter instance constructor and adds it to the SqlCommand type's Parameter collection.
+There are other ways to add parameters.

 using System;